1vnt/legacy-launcher/README.md

 ## Contributing
 It has to work.
 ## Running
 Open the project in your IDE and run the MinecraftLauncher file.
-Gradle is useless as of now.